nebari-dev/nebari-docker-images/README.md

 Whether you want to contribute to this project or simply wish use these images, to get started, fork this repo and then clone the forked repo onto your local machine.

-### pre-requisite
+### Pre-requisites

 Currently the only pre-requisite is that you have [`docker` installed](https://docs.docker.com/get-docker/) on your local machine.

 ### Building Dockerfile

-Assuming you are in the repos root folder, you can build these images locally by running the listed commands.
+Assuming you are in the repo's root folder, you can build these images locally by running the listed commands on your terminal.

 For JupyterLab
 ```shell